Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Neutral L-stick bug

 Her regular air attack has a [neutral L-stick bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Neutral-L-stick-bugs) and it can gain extreme forward velocity (rivalling Zuo Ci) if you do it from a running jump and leave L-stick neutral.
-It's somewhat hard to utilize effectively, though, since you need a lot of starting height to really benefit from the glitchy speed.
-The attack falls down fairly fast and Cai Wenji doesn't have double jump either, making it a bit more arduous to setup.
-Also, you only gain super speed on vsync 30.
+This only works on vsync 30, and it's somewhat hard to utilize effectively since you need a lot of starting height to really benefit from the glitchy speed.

 ### Other notes

+She has no known way to attack through walls.

 Her air charge attack features a flashy looking somersault through the air.
 Unfortunately, most of its apparent height gain is fake, so it can't be used in Save & Quit infinite jumps very effectively.

 Cai Wenji gains an aura around her after doing her EX.
 I'm not sure if this is an actual buff, or if it's just an indication that the falling projectile effect is still active.

+## Cao Cao

+• Technique / Impact + Stamina

+### Good angled glitch

+He can bypass up to medium-thick obstacles while angled with his sprint attack or C6.

+### Good attacking through walls

+The projectiles fired by his air special fly through walls and can hit up to around 10 meters.
+The range is extended even further if you do the attack higher in air.

+### Good high jump

+His highest know jump is jump -> air special -> air charge attack, which is enough to jump up from the half-way point between tiers 1 and 2 in Luoyang.

+### Average infinite jump

+Cao Cao's air special helps him hover and also gives slight height inside an infinite jump chain.
+You don't fall very quickly after the air special, which makes it slightly more consistent than you'd expect, but still not truly useful.

+### Average combat setup

+His ground special leaves a kind of a force field which lingers a few seconds after the attack animation has ended, potentially allowing multi-tasking.

+### Other notes

+He might be able to slightly speed up his regular running Speed with Heavenly Sash by sidestepping out of C1 repeatedly.

+## Dian Wei

+• Power / Potence + Fortitude

+### Good angled glitch

+He can bypass up to medium-thick walls with his sprint attack or ground special while angled.

+### Average attacking through walls

+The axe throw of his air special can hit a few meters through walls.

+### Average high jump

+His highest known jump is jump -> air charge attack, which is enough to cross around 1 tier and 2 steps in Luoyang.

+### Average combat setup

+He can buff his attacks with explosion effects using his EX, although I'm not sure if this offers a straight damage increase or adds a crowd damage effect to his attacks.
+Regardless, it might come in handy in some combat scenario.

+### Other notes

+He can't contribute to infinite jumps since his air special ends in a downsmash.
+This makes him bad for wallzipping as well.
+He actually gains a surprising amount of height during a wallzip before the downsmash and he *could* probably get over some wall with it, but the lack of steering while in air makes utilizing the extra height that much more difficult.
+Overall, you'd have to be quite desperate to consider using Dian Wei for a wallzip.

 ## Hanzo Hattori

 • Speed / Efficacy + Vigor

+### Good angled glitch

+He can go past up to medium-thick walls with his sprint attack.
+He can also be used to setup angled glitch since he is a Samurai-style character.

+As a side note, the forward zip of his air special is not impacted by angle, which allows him to be a good infinite jumper even while angled.

 ### Top infinite jump

 Hanzo Hattori is arguably the best character in the game for chainable vertical air movement, and maybe in the Top 10 for chainable horizontal air movement too.
 His air special zips him forward and upward a couple of meters.
-The animation is short too, allowing it to be repeated quickly in a jump.
-Having access to double jump is very useful as well.
+The animation is short too, allowing it to be repeated quickly in a jump, and having access to double jump is just a cherry on top.

 ### Top high jump

 Hanzo Hattori's naturally high ground jump, air special and ability to double jump allow him to gain respectable height even while solo.
 He can cross tier 2 in Luoyang with double jump -> air special -> double jump.

-### Good angled glitch

-He can go past up to medium-thick walls with his sprint attack.
-He can also be used to setup angled glitch.

-As a side note, the forward zip of his air special is not impacted by angle, which allows him to be a solid infinite jumper even while angled.

 ### Average sloped floor clip